USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

     model_data.engine.fuel.flow_rate_gps         = datalog.engine.fuel_rate_gps;
     model_data.engine.fuel.mass_g                = datalog.engine.fuel_consumed_g;

-As demonstrated in this example, the fuel properties are pulled from multiple sources (the engine itself and the engine datalogs) and put into a common location in the ``model_data``.
-Generally, the datalogs are model-centric and may contain shorthand notation (trq versus torque) whereas the model data is more function- or component-centric and uses a better naming convention.
+As demonstrated in this example, the fuel properties are pulled from multiple sources (the engine itself and the engine datalogs) and put into a common location in the ``model_data`` object.
+Generally, the datalogs are model-centric and may contain shorthand notation (trq versus torque) whereas the model data is more function- or component-centric and uses a more universal naming convention.
 There is no automatic method for populating the ``model_data properties`` (scripts must be written by the user) and not all datalogs have (or should have) an associated property in the model data.
 Postprocess scripts are associated with ``class_REVS_log_package`` objects through the ``postprocess_list`` property which is a cell array of scripts to run after datalogging.

 For example, the ``REVS_log_all`` package is: